create3000/x_ite/docs/_posts/components/Interpolation/ScalarInterpolator.md

 ## Overview

-ScalarInterpolator generates piecewise-linear values that can be ROUTEd to other Float attributes.
+ScalarInterpolator generates piecewise-linear SFFloat values.
+Authors can ROUTE value_changed output events to other SFFloat fields.

 The ScalarInterpolator node belongs to the **Interpolation** component and its default container field is *children.* It is available since X3D version 2.0 or later.